MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap4-mediacodec.md

 # uap4:MediaCodec

 ## Description
-Defines an extension that enables an app to install media codecs from the Windows Store.
+Defines an extension that enables an app to install media codecs from the Microsoft Store.

 ## Element Hierarchy
 <dl>